We’ve a call out for Digital Artists to join our team for education work as part of our Every Child Is An Artist Programme.

 Call for Digital Artists

 We are recruiting Digital Artists for our in-depth participatory arts project called Every Child Is An Artist.

-We are expanding our team and would like to hear from freelance artists with experience in Digital Arts and working with primary school age group.
-This tends to include coding, AR, projection mapping and/or working with equipment such as LittleBits and MakeyMakeys and Arduinos.
+We are expanding our team and would like to hear from freelance artists with experience in Digital Arts and interest in working with primary school age groups.
+This tends to include coding, AR, projection mapping and/or physical computing working with equipment such as LittleBits and MakeyMakeys and Arduinos.

 Every Child Is An Artist is a nationally groundbreaking programme to develop the artistic skills and abilities of all the children in our partner primary schools, across the different art disciplines.
 We are developing an arts curriculum in our primary schools delivered by practicing artists, working at the forefront of arts educational practice.
 We are looking for Digital Artists to join the team and expand on the work already undertaken.

 Each term we work towards an exhibition or event (in online) that connects with the friends and families of the children.
 Our website www.mercurialdance.co.uk has short films about the project.

 The school has a good technical resource including 30 Macbook Airs, every child with an iPadPro, whole class resources of Littlebits & Makey Makey’s and iPads with scratch, 123D Design and other software which we would like you to make use of.
 There is a materials budget for additional resources (eg certain software or craft materials).